-We are a signatory to the Women in Finance Charter.
+We are a signatory to the Women in Finance Charter in the UK.

 We have agreed to adhere to a target of at least 33% women at the combined partner and associate level at Ridgeway Partners.

 Future of Boards 2018 summarises the results of an online survey conducted by Ridgeway Partners among executive and non-executive directors based in the UK.
 The sample comprises individuals who were asked by Ridgeway Partners to participate in the survey.

 Fieldwork for ‘The Future of Boards’ was conducted in January and February 2018.
 There were 270 replies.